Chinese Journal of International Law

 Rule 1c.
 “Best evidence” rule.
 Rule 1c(a).
 When giving sources for a position or a quotation, the best evidence rule should be applied; that is to say, the point or quotation should be directly supported by the sources given.
 The sources should be the “primary” sources or first-hand sources.
 Resort to second hand or third hand support is prohibited where first hand sources are available.
 Example 1: The State of Eden proclaims that it is an archipelagic state on March 13, 2008.
 (Footnote 1: 2777 Gazette of Eden (2008), 201 (A prohibited footnote would be: Footnote 1: John Doe, The Legal Regime of Archipelagic State, Chinese JIL (2008), 201)).
 Example 2: Mao Zedong said, “Don’t shoot prisoners.”
 (Footnote 1: Mao Zedong, 2 Selected Works (1977), 322 (A prohibited footnote would be: Footnote 1, Yang Dong, Chinese Revolutionaries, 9 Chinese JIL (2010), 77)).
 Rule 1c(b).
 When “primary” sources or first-hand sources are not available or not readily available, second hard support may be resorted but the footnotes should make this clear by noting “as quoted in [second hand sources]” or “as reported in [second hand sources]” (where appropriate).
 For example, Mao Zedong said, “Among all the Chinese dishes, I liked Dongpo Pork most.”
 (Footnote 1, As quoted in Edgar Snow, Red Star over China (1940), 39.)

 Rule 1d.
 Accuracy and “substantive cite-checking”.
 Every quotation must be footnoted and every resort to official and other materials must be precise and accurate.
 The authors are required to do “substantive cite-checking” to ensure that all arguments are properly and accurately sourced and referenced, and up to date, before submitting their manuscripts.
-That is to say, every statement must be substantively supportable by analysis as well as the sources given.
+That is to say, a serious effort must be made to ensure that each citation (including every cross-reference) is correct in terms of substance and form (such as title of the item, journal or book, or other matters), and every statement in the paper is supported by the sources in terms of substance, and up to date (taking account of the latest development up to the time of completion of the paper as stated in the bio footnote or publication of the paper, if no date is given).
 Every author is required to consider how his or her footnotes properly support the statements in the main text, sentence by sentence, and to ensure that they do so.

 Rule 2.
 Use of template and format.
 We ask everyone to use this template (www.chinesejil.org/template.doc; open this document, then in the “file” menu hit “save as” and you will be able to save this document in a location in your computer) with all the settings undisturbed (these include: page setup; footnote style; text style).
 If you cannot download it, email: sienhoATchinesejil.org for a copy.
 Please use “normal” or “base text” style throughout the piece.
 The footnote style includes a hanging indent feature.
 After the footnote number, please press “space” once, and then press “tab” to ensure formatting.
 Many thanks for your cooperation.
 However, if, for some reason, you cannot use this template, you may submit your paper in another format in the beginning.
 Some general points on the template and format: